Gouravsharm1/vichill/README.txt

                  4. Changing the icon of camera on/off button depending upon current state.
                  5. Changing the color and name of camera on/off button depending upon current state.
                  6. Dynamic changing of background on homepage of website.

+ Development of application :

+ It was developed using Agile Methodology where i divided my complete development into Iterations.
+ -> Started from 14 June, At first I researched about the resources that can be used for this video calling application.
+Where I got to know about WebRTC , Microsoft Azure communication services, Web sockets and finally i picked up Peerjs for using WebRTC and socket.io to make web socket connections and read their documentation.
+Then I designed my application and divided the complete development into 4 iterations till 10th July.

+ 1st Iteration (21-25)June -> I build minimum criteria where two persons can connect on video call and then added 3 more features- Mute/Unmute , Camera On/Off , Leave meeting.
+After testing them I hosted it and tried with my friends and found some bugs.

+ 2nd Iteration (25-30)June -> Solved the bug in which video screen was freezed of user who left the meeting.
+Now more than 2 person can easily connect and I added 4 more features -Colour change of Mute, Camera and copy button on click, Doodle Together (a drawing tool for fun), Chat feature, Invite via Email.

+ 3rd Iteration (1-5)july -> Solved the bug in which Invite via email feature was removing the person from meeting.
+Then added more feature - Notification in the chat when someone joins the meeting, As more participants join the meeting video screen size will shrink.

+ 4th Iteration (6-10)July Adopt Phase -> Here we were asked to adopt our application to additional feature in which participants can continue the conversation before and after the meeting.
+Firstly I Solved the bug in which a person can join the meeting without any name.
+Then for additional I did following changes :
+ - Rather then directly starting a meeting on click, now a room will be created from where you can invite people into your room.
+ - You can join Video meeting from there whenever you want.
+On joining video meeting other participants will be notified about it.
+Interface of the page will be changed for you.
+ - When you leave the video meeting, Page interface will be again changed and you will still be in that room.
+You can continue the chat in room.
+When You leave the room, You will be sent to home page.

+Some known bugs :
+1. Same person can join room more than once : This is because we are not storing any data related to user and his rooms so he can join anywhere any number of times.
+Otherwise if we maintain a database of user and rooms, then we can easily check if a user is already present in the room or not.
+Hence we give an alert and advise user to not join same room more than once.
+In our app, We will advise him to not join same room again everytime he joins a room.
+2. A person can join video meeting in more than one room simultaneously : It can be solved if we maintain a database of user and keep a boolean to detect if he is already in a meeting or not.
+Every time he joins a meeting, we make that bool (in_meeting) true, and make it false when he leaves a meeting.
+When he wants to join a meeting, we can check if he is already in meeting and decide accordingly.
+In our app, we will ask him to leave all other meetings before joining a new meeting.
+3. If a person joins video meeting in more than one room from same system then video lags more : This is because the system have to divide its resources to continue more meetings hence more lag.
+4. Sometime there is a problem due to server or system that some functionalities of app stops to work : Then we need to rejoin the room or meeting.

 Structure of repository :